 At the beginning of your follicular phase, you’ll want to take your Proov PdG (urine marker of progesterone) baseline test either on cycle day 5 or the day after your period ends, whichever comes later.
 While this test will be negative, it will be helpful later in your cycle so definitely don’t forget to take it!
 Baseline hormone levels help ensure your ovaries are ready to start a new cycle.

 Next, you’ll want to use Proov FSH tests to understand your ovarian reserve, i.e. how many eggs you have left.
 As we mentioned, FSH is the hormone which stimulates your ovaries to produce eggs each cycle.

 When your ovarian reserve is optimal for your age and you have many eggs left, not much FSH is required to stimulate your ovaries and you can expect your FSH levels to be low at the beginning of your cycle.
 However, as you age and your ovarian reserve decreases, your ovaries need more help to recruit eggs, meaning more FSH is required to stimulate them and your levels will be higher.

 We recommend testing FSH levels on cycle days 5, 7, and 9.
-If you are trying to conceive, you’ll want your quantitative FSH level (which is only available through the Proov Insight app) to be under 10.
+If you are trying to conceive, you’ll want your numeric FSH level (which you can get from the Proov Insight app) to be under 10.
 If you get two or more FSH levels over 10 in one cycle, we recommend consulting your doctor as your ovaries may not be working optimally.
 When FSH levels reach 25, this is a sign that you might be entering menopause.